President Iuliano Encourages Community Reflection in Campus-Wide Email Addressing Racial Slur Incident

 “We are upset.
 We need to acknowledge the harm the incident has imposed on members of our community who by virtue of their identity, race, culture and history have long been marginalized in our society through language and actions precisely like those that took place,” wrote Iuliano.
 “We need to ask what it says about our campus’s culture and our work to create an environment where every student feels a sense of belonging and authentic membership.
 We are struggling to find the right words when family and friends, seeing the national news, ask us about what happened and what it says about our school.”

 Iuliano wrote that a community’s character “is defined by how it responds to situations that challenge its most basic commitments.”
 Further, he wrote that the investigation into the incident has confirmed that it did not occur due to an “unhealthy” athletic team culture.
+He highlighted that the swim team captains reported the incident to the College.

 “The student conduct investigation affirmed that the incident is not a byproduct of an unhealthy athletic team culture or a reflection on the team itself; rather, we see in the captains the measure of what it means to be a Gettysburgian by their notification to their coaches.
 We see it in the actions taken by faculty, staff and other members of the community when they heard concerning reports of what happened that evening.
 We see it in the calls for justice from all corners of our community, underscoring our unwavering values as a community and our collective commitment to confronting and addressing racism.
 We see it in the family of the student on whom the racial slur was scratched, and their continued belief in the College,” wrote Iuliano.

-In Iuliano’s previous communication on the incident which was released on Thursday, he acknowledged and thanked the upperclassmen men’s swim team members who reported the incident to the College.
+In Iuliano’s previous communication on the incident which was released on Thursday, he also acknowledged and thanked the upperclassmen men’s swim team members who reported the incident to the College.

 The incident represents “lessons to be learned — lessons that must take into account our collective history,” Iuliano wrote.
 “We know that those lessons won’t reveal themselves on their own — it takes a focused effort to study, reflect, understand and then take concrete actions.